Trails to Indian country define Oklahoma

 Removal of the Choctaw Nation commenced even earlier, in 1830.
 Like the Cherokees, they left behind their homes and a way of life developed over millennia to start over in an alien environment on the prairie.

-Long before the removal period, the federal government believed white people could use the Native lands better than the original inhabitants.
-This “Indian problem” motivated settlers to strip Native people of their land and resources, constantly pushing tribal members farther west.
+Long before the removal period, the federal government believed white people could use native lands better than the original inhabitants.
+This “Indian problem” motivated settlers to strip native people of their land and resources, constantly pushing tribal members farther west.

 That pressure often resulted in militant ambushes toward Native Americans from settlers.
 If the Indians fought back, it was only proof to whites that they were savages.

-Note: Editor’s note: Gaylord News is launching a 41-part series, “ Exiled to Indian Country,” detailing the stories of how each of the state’s 39 tribes wound up in Oklahoma.